nstielau/limelight_wordpress_plugin/readme.txt

 == Screenshots ==

+1. The new Limelight Networks button added to the visual editor.
-1. Select your media/channels easily from drop-down menus.
+2. Select your media/channels easily from drop-down menus.
-2. View all of your media/channels in drop-down menus.
+3. View all of your media/channels in drop-down menus.
-3. Use the wizard or manually use the Limelight Networks shortcode to insert video into your Wordpress posts and pages.
+4. Use the wizard or manually use the Limelight Networks shortcode to insert video into your Wordpress posts and pages.
-4. Easily embed your Limelight Networks videos in your Wordpress posts and pages.
+5. Easily embed your Limelight Networks videos in your Wordpress posts and pages.

 == Changelog ==.